-Recently, SceneVerse \cite{jia2024sceneverse} concurrently introduced a large-scale 3D vision-language dataset.
-However, a significant limitation of this dataset is the absence of object grounding in language, which is crucial for enhancing model usability in robotics tasks and reducing hallucination.
-Research on 2D-LLMs indicates that grounding language to 2D contexts notably mitigates hallucination in language models \cite{you2023ferret,peng2023kosmos2,Qwen-VL,lai2023lisa,rasheed2023glamm,zhang2024groundhog}, thereby enhancing the reliability and interpretability of generated responses.
+Recently, SceneVerse \citep{jia2024sceneverse} concurrently introduced a large-scale 3D vision-language dataset.
+However, a significant limitation of this dataset is the absence of object grounding in language, which is crucial for usability in robotics tasks and reducing hallucination.
+Research on 2D-LLMs indicates that grounding language to 2D contexts mitigates hallucination in language models \citep{you2023ferret,peng2023kosmos2,Qwen-VL,lai2023lisa,rasheed2023glamm,zhang2024groundhog}, thus enhancing the reliability and interpretability of generated responses.
 While 2D grounding has been extensively explored, extending these principles to 3D environments is still underdeveloped.
-This situation raises two critical questions: (1) \textit{Is there any hallucination in 3D-LLMs and if so, how severe is it}?
+This situation raises two critical questions: (1) \textit{Is there hallucination in 3D-LLMs and if so, how severe is it}?
 (2) \textit{Can densely-grounded data mitigate hallucination for 3D-LLMs}?
 These questions underscore a critical need within the research community for the development of an evaluation benchmark specifically designed for 3D-LLMs and the construction of a large-scale, 3D-grounded dataset.

 To quantify hallucination in 3D LLMs, this work introduces 3D-POPE (3D Polling-based Object Probing Evaluation).
 3D-POPE provides a comprehensive and standardized protocol for evaluating hallucination that enables systematic assessment and facilitates fair comparisons across 3D-LLMs, enhancing our understanding of model capabilities in object hallucination.
-Specifically, we pose existence questions to 3D-LLMs and evaluate their responses, as illustrated in Fig~\ref{fig:main-teaser}.
+Specifically, we pose existence questions to 3D-LLMs and evaluate their responses, as shown in Fig~\ref{fig:main-teaser}.

-To evaluate the role of densely-grounded dataset, we introduce a pioneering million-scale dataset, \acronym, for densely grounded 3D instruction tuning. \acronym~includes 40,087 household scenes paired with 6.2 million scene-language instructions, featuring dense phrase-to-object grounding.
+To evaluate the role of dense-grounding, we introduce a pioneering million-scale dataset, \acronym, for densely grounded 3D instruction tuning. \acronym~includes 40K household scenes paired with 6.2 million scene-language instructions, featuring dense phrase-to-object grounding.
 We conduct rigorous human evaluations to ensure the dataset's quality.
 Our results trained with 3D-GRAND highlight the dataset’s effectiveness in enhancing grounding and reducing hallucination for 3D-LLMs.
-We highlight the effectiveness of incorporating 3D-GRAND in Fig~\ref{fig:main-teaser} and introduce each category of 3D-GRAND and provide examples in Fig~\ref{fig:data_info_hub}.
+We highlight the effectiveness of incorporating 3D-GRAND in Fig~\ref{fig:main-teaser} and introduce each category and provide examples in Fig~\ref{fig:data_info_hub}.